 This is critical to individuals but even more so for companies with devices that contain customer information.

 E-cycle Where You Buy

 Another recycling option is to return old devices to the retailer where you are buying your new device.
-Many retailers and manufacturers offer recycling as a community service.
-Here are some retailers and manufacturers that offer this service.
+Many retailers and manufacturers offer recycling as part of their community service.

 Get Cash for Being Environmentally Friendly